-At the Human Resources and Compensation Committee's direction, representatives of the Company's human resources and legal departments conducted a risk assessment of the Company's compensation policies and practices during fiscal 2014.
-This risk assessment consisted of a review of cash and equity compensation provided to Company employees, with a focus on compensation payable to senior executives and incentive compensation plans which provide variable compensation to other Company employees based upon Company and individual performance.
-The Human Resources and Compensation Committee and its independent consultant reviewed the findings of this assessment and agreed with the conclusion that our compensation programs are designed with the appropriate balance of risk and reward in relation to the Company's overall business strategy and do not create risk that is reasonably likely to have a material adverse effect on the Company.
+At the direction of the Human Resources and Compensation Committee, representatives of our human resources department, along with our Chief Compliance Officer, conducted a risk assessment of our compensation policies and practices during fiscal 2017.
+This risk assessment consisted of a review of cash and equity compensation provided to our employees, with a focus on compensation payable to senior executives and incentive compensation plans that provide variable compensation to other employees based upon Company and individual performance, with a particular focus on sales compensation.
+The Human Resources and Compensation Committee and its independent consultant reviewed the findings of this assessment and agreed with the conclusion that our compensation programs are designed with the appropriate balance of risk and reward in relation to our overall business strategy and do not create risk that is reasonably likely to have a material adverse effect on us.
 The following characteristics of our compensation programs support this finding:

-- our use of different types of compensation vehicles that provide a balance of long- and short-term incentives with fixed and variable components; - our use of a variety of performance metrics, both absolute (e.g., adjusted EPS) and relative to our peers (e.g., total shareholder return); - our practice of looking beyond results-oriented performance in assessing the contributions of a particular executive; - · our share ownership guidelines; - our executive compensation recoupment policy; - the ability of the Human Resources and Compensation Committee to reduce incentive payouts if deemed appropriate.
+- Our use of different types of compensation vehicles that provide a balance of long- and short-term incentives with fixed and variable components; - Our use of a variety of performance metrics, both absolute (e.g., adjusted earnings per share ("EPS")) and relative to our peers (e.g., total shareholder return); - Our practice of looking beyond results-oriented performance in assessing the contributions of a particular executive; - Our share ownership requirements; - Our executive compensation clawback policy; and - The ability of the Human Resources and Compensation Committee to reduce incentive payouts if deemed appropriate.